 The infant is constantly growing and moving during pregnancy.
 This can lead to pressure on the mum’s bladder, which in turn can make the woman feel as if she has to urinate more.
 This irregular urination might occur more in the evening and can trigger some leakage when the mom chuckles, coughs, or sneezes.
 Panty liners should be enough to handle this.
 If there is any discomfort or burning together with urination, then it may be a urinary infection.
 This must be dealt with as soon as possible or kidney damage might take place.

 The 3rd trimester is an exciting time during pregnancy.
-This is when most mums are just ready for it to be over.
-As the third trimester comes to a close all the signs of pregnancy are more noticeable and baby becomes ready to be born.
+This is when most mams are just ready for the pregnancy to be over.
+As the third trimester comes to a close all the signs of pregnancy are more noticeable and the baby becomes ready to be born.
 This can be both an interesting and stressful time for any mother-to-be and don’t forget the farther.